 For the majority of mild cases of acne, over-the-counter treatments can help reduce the symptoms.
 Speak to one of our pharmacists for advice on which treatment could help you.

 Should the acne become more severe or worsen over time speak to your GP about prescribed medication that could help.

 There are things you can do yourself to help reduce the symptoms and improve your skin’s appearance including:

 Irritating spots can cause inflammation which can lead to scarring.
 Spots will go on their own without intervention but may leave redness on the skin for a few weeks.

-Keep long hair off your face to prevent spots or acne appearing on your forehead
+Top Tip: Wear your hair in a pony tail.
+Keeping long hair off your face can help to prevent spots or acne appearing on your forehead